 - 8 cloves garlic

-- ½ cup dill heads and stalks OR
+- ½ bunch fresh dill with stalks or dill heads with stalks

 - 1 teaspoon mustard seed